ig3/srf/README.md

  * Daily study time averaged over the past 14 days
  * The percentage of correct (not 'Again') responses to mature cards in the past 14 days
- * The number of cards currently overdue (due more than 24 hours ago)
+ * The number of cards due and overdue (due more than 24 hours ago)
- * The number of cards due now
- * The number of new cards seen in the past 24 hours and the number remaining to be seen, should workload permit: (config.newCardLimit - the limit on new cards in the past 24 hours)
+ * The number of new cards seen in the past 24 hours and the number remaining to be seen.
+If there are cards remaining to be seen, this will be followed by an explanation of why a new card isn't presented now.
  * The time until the next card is due
  * A histogram of study time per hour through past and next 24 hours